|

 Laurie and Gary.
 Sip (Sam) and I had a stillborn daughter (Rosemary) and after that, we adopted 2 children, a boy

-Jean and Sol have 3 children, they adopted a girl, Helen and had
+and a girl.
+Allan and Edna Jean and Sol have 3 children, they adopted a girl, Helen and had

 2 natural, a boy and a girl, Dan and Lisa.
 Pat and Roy had 4 children , 3 boys and 1 girl, Randy, Ron, Debbie and

+Richard.
 Steve and Elaine had 3 children, 2 boys and a girl, John, Vicky and Steven.
 Rick married June Welsch and they had

 3 children, 3 boys, Mark, Steven and baby Gary, who passed away as an infant in what is called a crib death.
 Later Rick married